A Sense of Things: Cádiz /Guidebook

 • A camera/camera phone.
 An iPad/tablet to refer to your photos at a larger scale may also be useful, but not essential.

-In addition to your own research, I’m happy to share recommendations based on my recent visits to Cádiz.
+In addition to your own research, I’m happy to share a few of my favourite places based on recent visits to Cádiz along with recommendations from the owners of Casa Palacio Las Marias.

 Places to go